Prättäkitti: Bewitching boy into wolf

 One popular story goes that the housewife from Pytty household went to Prättäkitti and told her that someone had stolen money from her.
 She asked if it would be possible to cast a spell and turn the thief into a wolf.
 Prättäkitti obliged.
 When the woman got home she found out that it was her own son, Yrjä, who had stolen the money and had now been turned into wolf.
 Some claim that the boy was turned back to human but was left with a stub of a tail, which made it painful for him to ever sit properly again.

 In 2016 the musical theatre of Ypäjä made a children's play (script: Matti Mali, director: Jaakko Loukkola) based on this story.
 In it the story takes place between 1650–1657.

 Prättäkitti and milling stone

 There are two stories about how Prättäkitti used a milling stone to cross a river.

-The first one states that Prättäkitti and his son did not have any means of crossing the river Loimijoki until they spotted an old milling stone.
-Prättäkitti instructed the son not to watch behind his back while crossing the river or else a great harm will befall him.
+The first one states that Prättäkitti and her son did not have any means of crossing the river Loimijoki until they spotted an old milling stone.
+Prättäkitti instructed the son not to watch behind her back while crossing the river or else a great harm will befall him.
 The son ended up watching and went down to the river with the stone drowning.

-The second story states that Prättäkitti had been trialed for practising witchcraft and sentenced to be drown with a milling stone.
+The second story states that Prättäkitti had been trialed for practicing witchcraft and sentenced to be drowned with a milling stone.
 Once she was thrown into a lake, she did not sink but sailed to the opposing shore on top of the stone.